liamwh/Veloxide/README.md

         - Required only if using the supporting containers

 2. Clone this repo
-3. (Optional): Run the below command to start the supporting containers.
+3. Run the below command to start the supporting containers:

     ```bash
     docker-compose up -d
     ```

-4. Run the below command to create the database.
+4. Run the below command to run the database migrations:

     ```bash
     sqlx migrate run
     ```

-5. Run the below command to start the application.
+5. Run the below command to start the application:

     ```bash
     cargo run